akshendra/akshendra.github.io/the-madlad-reduce/index.md

 });
 ```

-That's pretty much it folks.
-I found several more examples, however they were following the same story as one of the six above, with a twist or two.
+### That's pretty much it folks.

+I found several more examples, however they were following more or less the same storylines with a twist or two of their own.

-Thanks for reading and if you have any magical use case of `reduce()` or if I have made any mistake in this post, I would love to know.
+Finally, thanks for reading and if you have any magical use case of `reduce()` or if I have made any mistake in this post, I would love to know.